Elizabeth Cobb, LCSW, Workplace Counselor

 Shelly is a native of Charlottesville.
 She has a master’s degree in Social Work from VCU and a bachelor’s degree from the University of Virginia.
 Shelly worked for more than eight years for the City of Charlottesville’s Social Services Department and was an intern with The Women’s Initiative while studying in the MSW program.
 Her passion is empowering women to reach their full potential as well as an overall sense of well-being.
 She enjoys being out in the community and collaborating with other organizations to provide much needed services.

-Kerry Day, Development Director
+Kerry Day, Director of Philanthropy